stefanes/tibber-pulse/README.md

 ### Get today's or tomorrow's energy prices

-The script `tibber-cost.ps1` will get tomorrow's (or today's) energy prices and publish the data in two Graphite series, `tibber.price.hourly` and `tibber.price.level`.
+The script `tibber-cost.ps1` will get tomorrow's (or today's) energy prices and publish the data (if the `-Publish` switch is provided) in two Graphite series, `tibber.price.hourly` and `tibber.price.level`.
 The `tibber.price.level` series contains the price levels as defined [here](https://developer.tibber.com/docs/reference#pricelevel), translated into the following values:

 | Price level      | Value |
 | ---------------- | ----- |